openeemeter/eemeter/docs/tutorial.rst

 In the example above, it's clearly more straightforward to directly declare the meter using python.
 However, since meters are so hierarchical, a specification like the following is usually more readable and straightforward.
-Note the usage of structural helper meters like :code:`SequentialMeter` and :code:`ConditionalMeter`, which allow for more flexible meter component definitions.
+Note the usage of structural helper meters like :code:`Sequence` and :code:`Condition`, which allow for more flexible meter component definitions.

 .. code-block:: python

     prism_meter_yaml = """
-        !obj:eemeter.meter.SequentialMeter {
+        !obj:eemeter.meter.Sequence {
             sequence: [
                 !obj:eemeter.meter.FuelTypePresenceMeter {
                     fuel_types: [electricity,natural_gas]
                 },
-                !obj:eemeter.meter.ConditionalMeter {
+                !obj:eemeter.meter.Condition {
                     condition_parameter: electricity_presence,
-                    success: !obj:eemeter.meter.SequentialMeter {
+                    success: !obj:eemeter.meter.Sequence {
                         sequence: [
                             !obj:eemeter.meter.TemperatureSensitivityParameterOptimizationMeter {
                                 fuel_unit_str: "kWh",